What is Biotin?

 - Healthy hair: We all know the value of keratin for our hair health.
 Biotin can support the health of your hair, strengthen the hair and add shine to it by stimulating keratin production in hair and increasing the rate of follicle growth.

-- Suppress inflammation: The anti-inflammatory and anti-allergic properties of biotin minimize the various health issues related to the inflammation.
+- Suppress inflammation: The anti-inflammatory and anti-allergic properties of biotin minimize the various health issues related to inflammation.

 - Maintain blood sugar levels: Biotin helps maintain blood glucose levels by increasing insulin hormone production in the body, reducing diabetes risk.

-- Protect brain: The brain needs biotin to form the myelin sheath, one of the fatty substances required for protecting the brain from various problems.
+- Protect the brain: The brain needs biotin to form the myelin sheath, one of the fatty substances required for protecting the brain from various problems.
 It also helps in regulating normal brain functioning.